-Wyoming may select an 8-day season on Canada geese between September 1-15.
+Wyoming may select an 8-day season on Canada geese during the period September 1-15.
 This season is subject to the following conditions:

-1. Where applicable, the season must be concurrent with the September portion of the sandhill crane season.
+A. Where applicable, the season must be concurrent with the September portion of the sandhill crane season.

-2. A daily bag limit of 2, with season and possession limits of 4, will apply to the special season.
+B. A daily bag limit of 3, with season and possession limits of 6, will apply to the special season.